-There is also an outdoor area with shaded parts to sit and relax, looking onto the water.
-Interesting sculptures line the outdoor grass area.
+There is also an outdoor area with shaded parts to sit and relax, overlooking the water.
+You’ll find interesting sculptures line the outdoor grass area.
 If anything, it was a good spot for people watching.
 We hope that doesn’t make us sound like stalkers.
-But who doesn’t like a good session of people watching?
+But, who doesn’t like a good session of people watching?

 9. Getting Lost in Colonia del Sacramento

-Colonia del Sacramento Day Trip Recap
+Self-Guided Colonia del Sacramento Walking Tour Recap

-Getting to & from Colonia del Sacramento
+Organised Colonia del Sacramento Tour

-Ferry: Using Directferries.com, we booked return ferry tickets in advance for $79USD/person.
+Using Directferries.com, we booked return ferry tickets in advance for $79USD/person.

 The Colonial Express port in Buenos Aires was inconveniently located relatively far away from the city centre.
 So walking there wasn’t an option.
 Also, even if the local buses were running that early, there was no simple bus journey to the port anyway.
 We ordered an Uber in advance.
 It reliably got us to the port in around 10 minutes from the city centre for about $5USD.
 Uber itself isn’t technically legal in Buenos Aires but is commonly used.
 Personally, we used Uber a few times in Buenos Aires.
 We had no issues and always felt safe.

-The ferry crossing takes approximately 1 hour and 15 minute.
+The ferry crossing takes approximately 1 hour and 15 minutes.
 Upon arrival, walking to the historical centre from the Colonia del Sacramento port was an easy 20 minute walk.
 To return to the port, simply retrace your steps back for the return trip to Buenos Aires!

-- Currency: Colonia del Sacramento rely heavily on tourism from Buenos Aires.
+- Currency: Colonia del Sacramento relies heavily on tourism from Buenos Aires.
 Thus, most places will accept Argentine pesos ($ARS).
 For this reason, there is no need to get out Uruguayan currency if you just visit on a day trip.

-- Explore Uruguay: Unfortunately, we didn’t have enough time to see any more of Uruguay.
+- Explore Uruguay: unfortunately, we didn’t have enough time to see any more of Uruguay.
 But for more information on travelling to Uruguay, especially for more information about Montevideo and Punta del Este, check out Why Not Walk’s weekend guide.

 Have you been to Colonia del Sacramento before?
 Is there anything we missed?
 Please let us know in the comments section below.